Jhankaradhvani

 Jhankaradhvani or Jhankaradhwani (pronounced jhankāradhvani) is a ragam in Carnatic music (musical scale of South Indian classical music).
 It is the 19th Melakarta rāgam in the 72 melakarta rāgam system of Carnatic music.

-It is called 'Jhankārabhramari in Muthuswami Dikshitar school of Carnatic music.
+It is called Jhankārabhramari in the Muthuswami Dikshitar school of Carnatic music.

 Structure and Lakshana

 It is the 1st rāgam in the 4th chakra Veda.
 The mnemonic name is Veda-Pa.
 The mnemonic phrase is sa ri gi ma pa dha na.
 Its ārohaṇa-avarohaṇa structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):